cau777/InventoryWebApplication/README.md

 - Roles: Hr Manager, Stock Manager, and Seller
 - SQLite database integrated with Entity Framework
 - Option to export tables to CSV and JSON
+- Option to import data from CSV and JSON files
 - Storage sales' information: seller, time, price, profit, discount, payment method, and products
 - Reports based on sales time, seller, and payment method
 - Sales menu: